Tagged

 Constructor

-For our ERC721 token, we need to initialize certain variables on deployment, such as the name, symbol, and owner.
+For our ERC721 token, we need to initialize certain variables on deployment, such as the name, and symbol.
 To do this, our contract must implement a constructor:

 }